Skip to main content

 Select a category

 Choose the category you want.
-The change is saved immediately and category_override is set to true.
+The change is saved immediately and category_override is set to 'user'.

 You can also override categories in bulk from the transactions list view using the bulk actions menu.